TiaMcDowell/CurseOfStrahdNotes/docs/NPCs/Strahd.md

-Strahd von simpavich is a vamp
+Strahd von simpavich is a vampsire